OfficeDev/office-js-docs-pr/docs/outlook/onmessagesend-onappointmentsend-events.md

 # [Mac](#tab/mac)

-In Outlook on Mac, when a user navigates away from the message they're sending after selecting **Send**, the Smart Alerts add-in will continue to process the item in the background.
+In Outlook on Mac, when a user navigates away from a message after selecting **Send**, the Smart Alerts add-in will continue to process the item in the background.
 If the item doesn't meet the add-in's conditions, a dialog is shown to the user to alert them that additional actions may be needed before the item can be sent.
 Conversely, if the item meets the add-in's conditions, the item is sent once the add-in completes processing it.

 ---